Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 1. Seamless service discovery with VPC Lattice when using custom domain names.

-3. Automation resources are built using Infrastructure-as-Code.
+2. Automation resources are built using Infrastructure-as-Code.

-Use cases
+Use Cases

 While Amazon VPC Lattice can be used in a single Account, the most common use case is the use of the service in multi-account environments.
 With Amazon VPC Lattice, these are two main resources to be used: the VPC Lattice service network is the logical boundary that connects consumers and producers, and the Amazon VPC Lattice service is the independently deployable unit of software that delivers a task or function (the application).
-The multi-account model for Amazon VPC Lattice can vary depending your use case, and any model you use can work with the use of thiss guidance.
+The multi-account model for Amazon VPC Lattice can vary depending your use case, and any model you use can work with the use of this guidance.
 You can find more information about the different multi-account architecture models in the following reference architecture.

 This guidance supposes a centralized model in terms of the DNS resolution, as follows: